?> Skip to content

 Search in excerpt

-Our child protection solicitors can support you in a Child Protection Conference, a Pre-Proceedings Meeting or in Court.
+Our child protection solicitors, who work with all kinds of families and specialise in advising and representing parents and children, can support you in a Child Protection Conference, a Pre-Proceedings Meeting or in Court.

 Local Authorities have a duty to protect children in their area.
-When Social Services receive information suggesting a child might be at risk of harm they will carry out an investigation.
+When Social Services receive information suggesting a child might be at risk of harm they will carry out an investigation, potentially leading to care orders and emergency protection orders.

 Dealing with Social Services can be a daunting process.
 It is therefore important that you get legal advice as early as possible to help you understand what is going on and decide how best to deal with the situation.